 When director Stanley Kubrick was not interested in creating a sequel to his own 2001: A Space Odyssey (1968), director Peter Hyams showed interest.
 He contacted both writer Arthur C. Clarke and Kubrick for their approval.
 Kubrick assured him he was fine with it, and encouraged Hyams to make the movie he wanted to.

 Some of the products, organizations, and locations in the film no longer exist at the time of the film's events.
-For example, as of the events of 2001: A Space Odyssey (1968) (let alone 2010 (1984)) Pan Am Airlines had gone out of business.
+For example, as of the events of 2001: A Space Odyssey (1968) (let alone 2010: The Year We Make Contact (1984)) Pan Am Airlines had gone out of business.
 The Soviet Union, and along with it, the Soviet Air Force, of which Kirbuk was a member, and the Communist version of Pravda magazine had all ceased to exist by 1991.
 Also, by 2008, The Houston Astrodome and the original Yankee Stadium, both referenced for their stadium hot dogs, no longer hosted sporting events.

 Victor Milson states that a U.S. Navy vessel called "U.S.S.
 Cunningham" participates in a deadly naval engagement with a Russian vessel.
 Given the film was made less than 10 years following the end of the Vietnam War, it could be held, that a futuristic Navy ship named "Cunningham" may have been named after U.S. Navy Commander Randy "Duke" Cunningham, who, at the time, was a notable, decorated Vietnam War hero.
 However, Cunningham will be best remembered by the public as a disgraced United States Congressman.